developerasun/myCodeBox-blockchain/background/ethereum.md

 <details>
 <summary>Client software requirement</summary>

 > Before installing any client, please ensure your computer has enough resources to run it.
-Minimum and recommended requirements can be found below, **however the key part is the disk space**. **Syncing the Ethereum blockchain is very input/output intensive.
+Minimum and recommended requirements can be found below, however the key part is the disk space. **Syncing the Ethereum blockchain is very input/output intensive**.
 It is best to have a solid-state drive (SSD).
-To run an Ethereum client on HDD, you will need at least 8GB of RAM to use as a cache.**
+To run an Ethereum client on HDD, you will need at least 8GB of RAM to use as a cache.

 ## Minimum requirements

 1. CPU with 2+ cores
 1. 4 GB RAM minimum with an SSD, 8 GB+ if you have an HDD
 1. 8 MBit/s bandwidth

 ## Recommended specification

 1. Fast CPU with 4+ cores
 1. 16 GB+ RAM
 1. Fast SSD with at least 500 GB free space
 1. 25+ MBit/s bandwidth
 </details>

 > A client might not even be able to sync current state on HDD and get stuck a few blocks behind Mainnet.
 You can run most of the clients on a single board computer with ARM.
 You can also use the Ethbian operating system for Raspberry Pi 4.
-This lets you [run a client by flashing the SD card.
+This lets you run a client by flashing the SD card.
 Based on your software and the hardware choices, the initial synchronization time and storage requirements may vary.

 > Be sure to check sync times and storage requirements.
 Also make sure your internet connection is not limited by a bandwidth cap.
 It's recommended to use an unmetered connection since initial sync and data broadcasted to the network could exceed your limit.

 ## INTRO TO ETHER

 > A cryptocurrency is a medium of exchange secured by a blockchain-based ledger.
 A medium of exchange is anything widely accepted as payment for goods and services, and **a ledger is a data store that keeps track of transactions**.
 Blockchain technology **allows users to make transactions on the ledger** without reliance upon a trusted third party to maintain the ledger.

 > The first cryptocurrency was Bitcoin, created by Satoshi Nakamoto.
-Since Bitcoin's release in 2009, people have made thousands of cryptocurrencies across many different blockchains.
+Since **Bitcoin's release in 2009**, people have made thousands of cryptocurrencies across many different blockchains.

 > Ethereum allows developers to create decentralized applications (dapps), which all share a pool of computing power.
 This shared pool is finite, so Ethereum needs a mechanism to determine who gets to use it.
 Otherwise, a dapp could accidentally or maliciously consume all network resources, which would block others from accessing it.

 > The ether cryptocurrency supports a pricing mechanism for Ethereum's computing power.
 When users want to make a transaction, they must pay ether to have their transaction recognized on the blockchain.
-These usage costs are known as gas fees, and the gas fee depends on the amount of computing power required to execute the transaction and the network-wide demand for computing power at the time.
+These usage costs are known as gas fees, and the **gas fee depends on the amount of computing power required** to execute the transaction and the network-wide demand for computing power at the time.

 > Therefore, even if a malicious dapp submitted an infinite loop, the transaction would eventually run out of ether and terminate, allowing the network to return to normal.

 ### MINTING ETHER

 > **Minting is the process in which new ether gets created on the Ethereum ledger**.
 The underlying Ethereum protocol creates the new ether, and it is not possible for a user to create ether.

 > **Ether is minted when a miner creates a block on the Ethereum** blockchain.
 As an incentive to miners, the protocol grants a reward in each block, incrementing the balance of an address set by the block's miner.
 The block reward has changed over time, and today it is **2 ETH per block**

 ### BURNING ETHER

 > As well as creating ether through block rewards, ether can get destroyed by a process called 'burning'.
 When ether gets burned, it gets removed from circulation permanently.

-> Ether burn occurs in every transaction on Ethereum.
+> **Ether burn occurs in every transaction on Ethereum**.
 When users pay for their transactions, **a base gas fee**, set by the network according to transactional demand, **gets destroyed**.
 This, coupled with variable block sizes and a maximum gas fee, simplifies transaction fee estimation on Ethereum. **When network demand is high, blocks can burn more ether than they mint, effectively offsetting ether issuance**.

 > **Burning the base fee prevents various ways the miners could manipulate it otherwise**.
 For example, if miners got the base fee, they could include their own transactions for free and raise the base fee for everyone else.
 Alternatively, they could refund the base fee to some users off-chain, leading to a more opaque and complex transaction fee market.

 ### DENOMINATIONS OF ETHER

 > **Since many transactions on Ethereum are small, ether has several denominations** which may be referenced for smaller amounts.
 Of these denominations, **Wei and gwei are particularly important**.

 > **Wei is the smallest possible amount of ether**, and as a result, many technical implementations, such as the Ethereum Yellowpaper, will base all calculations in Wei.